 mcocommand (available to the

-peadminuser account on the puppet master server) and the live management page of the PE console can issue authorized orchestration commands to any number of nodes.
+peadminuser account on the Puppet master server) can issue authorized commands to any number of nodes.

-The orchestration engine in Puppet Enterprise 3.0 uses the same security model as the recommended “standard MCollective deployment.”
-See the “security model” section on the MCollective standard deployment page for a more detailed rundown of these security measures.
+The MCollective engine in Puppet Enterprise uses the same security model as the recommended “standard MCollective deployment.”
+See the security model section on the MCollective standard deployment page for a more detailed rundown of these security measures.

 - Read/write and admin users of the PE console

-If you extend orchestration by integrating external applications, you can limit the actions each application has access to by distributing policy files; see the Configuring Orchestration page for more details.
+If you extend MCollective by [integrating external applications][integrate], you can limit the actions each application has access to by distributing policy files; see the configuring orchestration page for more details.

 You can also allow additional users to log in as the